pallpointben/miis-capstone/weekly_log/Weekly_Log.md

 **Harini**
 1. Study the details of the base architecture chosen.
-1. Learn the designs of Key value memory network architecture in PyTorch and start implementation.
+1. Learn the designs of Key value memory network architecture and start implementation in PyTorch.